-In 2018 Sarah returned to Perth with her daughter and took on the nurse team leader role at Murdoch University Health Service.
-After completion of her Masters in Public Health and Tropical Medicine through James Cook University, Townsville, she then went to work for Metropolitan Communicable Disease Control.
+In 2018 Sarah returned to Perth and took on the nurse team leader role at Murdoch University Medical Service.
+After completing a Masters in Public Health and Tropical Medicine, Sarah commenced working for Metropolitan Communicable Disease Control.
 Here she was involved in the public health response of 65 notifiable diseases across Perth metro, including the influenza and measles outbreaks of 2019, the SARS-CoV-2 pandemic in 2020, and the syphilis outbreak in 2021.

-Sarah has returned to Murdoch University Health Service in 2021 due to her love of direct patient care.
-She remains passionate about public health and project work and hopes to use this lens in support of the broader activities and innovations at Murdoch University Health Service.
+Sarah returns to Murdoch University Medical Service in 2021 due to her love of direct patient care.
+She remains passionate about public health and project work and hopes to use this lens in support of the broader activities and innovations at Murdoch University Medical Service.

 Leith has worked as a registered nurse for 28 years.
 After completing her graduate year at Fremantle Hospital she moved to Kalgoorlie to work as an occupational health nurse during the mining boom.